The House Of Windsor

 He was followed a year later by a brother, who, as he was born on 14th December, the anniversary of the death of the Prince Consort, was named Albert to placate the Queen.
 Albert ( later George VI) was a nervous child, with a pronounced stutter, who was forced by his father to wear splints to correct his knock-knees and to write with his right hand, although he was naturally left-handed.
 He was given the traditional title of the King's second son, Duke of York.

-John suffered badly from epilepsy and lead an isolated life on a farm at Sandringham, although he received the occasional visit from his parents, he was kept out of the public eye until his death in 1919.
+The couple's fifth son John (John Charles Francis) born in 1905, completed the family, John suffered badly from epilepsy and lead an isolated life on a farm at Sandringham, although he received the occasional visit from his parents, he was kept out of the public eye until his death in 1919.
 The family lived mainly at York Cottage, a gloomy and cramped residence on the Sandringham estate.

 On the death of his father in 1910, George succeeded to the throne, the new Queen, due to her shyness, often come across as rather unsmiling and austere, leading the couple to be referred to by the less reverential as George and the Dragon.